isomerpages/ogp/_our-products/Pair.md

 #### Solution
 One of the key features of Pair is that it does not log any data on Azure, ensuring that officers can use Pair with confidence that their data is secure.

-We are also building out a file upload feature that allow officers to upload relevant government documents, providing additional context for Pair to provide more accurate and relevant assistance.

 #### Impact
 Within the first two months of trial launch,